Browse the knowledge base

 Edge cases

 Forwarding worked yesterday, broken today.
 First diagnostic: what changed on your end?
-New email rule, vendor changed their sending domain, you regenerated the forwarding address, you changed Gmail password, your provider auto-disabled the rule.
+New email rule, vendor changed their sending domain, you changed the Gmail password, your provider auto-disabled the rule.
 Check the Activity log for the last successful email — note its sender + the new sender that's failing; the diff often reveals the cause.

 Emails arrive but with weird subject like Fwd: Fwd: Fwd:.
 Some auto-forwarders chain Fwd: prefixes on multi-hop forwarding.
 Doesn't break our parser; cosmetic only.
 The classifier and extractor ignore the Fwd: prefixes when deciding invoice / receipt / statement / irrelevant.

 My forwarded emails arrive but with the wrong sender.
 Some auto-forwarders rewrite the From: header to themselves (the forwarder, not the original sender).
-Check our Activity log — if sender shows your auto-forwarder address instead of the original vendor, the classifier may miss invoice signals because vendor-specific patterns aren't matched.
-Try Mark as invoice + extract manually, or configure the rule to use "redirect" (preserves From) instead of "forward" (rewrites From) if your provider supports it.
+Check our Activity log — if the sender shows your auto-forwarder address instead of the original vendor, that's cosmetic for classification (which reads subject, body, and attachment names), but it makes the log harder to audit.
+Configure the rule to use "redirect" (preserves From) instead of "forward" (rewrites From) if your provider supports it.
 ProtonMail's Sieve and Fastmail's filters both support redirect.

 Multi-hop forwarding (my Gmail → my shared inbox → TaxItEasy) is showing the wrong sender.
 Multi-hop rewrites the From: on each hop.
 Configure upstream rule to forward directly to TaxItEasy, not through intermediaries, for accurate sender attribution.